Telisa Spikes

 Teaching

-Dr. Spikes has taught undergraduate nursing students and seeks to promote the complementary missions of educating nurse leaders and scholars, generating and applying new knowledge,and transforming overall health of the populations we serve.
+Dr. Spikes has taught in the undergraduate and doctoral nursing program.
+Dr. Spikes's teaching philosophy seeks to promote the complementary missions of educating nurse leaders and scholars, generating and applying new knowledge, and transforming overall health of the populations we serve.
+I am inspired by the delivery of scholarly evidence as well as my research that expands the breadth of how students think which informs various approaches to problem solve complex matters in vulnerable, yet understudied populations.

 Research

-As a nurse scientist, my research agenda is focused on the biobehavioral interactions of social and environmental determinants of subclinical cardiovascular disease and the development and empiric testing of culturally tailored interventions that may decrease and prevent CVD burden in young adult and early middle age African American women.
+As a clinican scientist, my research agenda is focused on the biobehavioral interactions of socially and environmental derived stressors, psychosocial resources, and their impact on accelerated aging and the development of subclinical cardiovascular disease in young adult and early middle age African American women.
+My research seeks to identify novel methods for the identification and risk-stratification of women that may be especially vulnerable to the adverse effects of chronic stress with the purpose of developing and testing culturally tailored interventions that may mitigate the risk of CVD risk and morbidity.
 Long-term, she aims to develop, test, and implement intervention studies to improve CVD risk by promoting behavioral change and translate findings to practice and evaluation.

 Awards